flaskbb/flaskbb/docs/theming.rst

 The theme also uses `SASS <https://sass-lang.com/libsass>`_, a CSS preprocessor, to make development easier.
-If you are not familar with SASS and want to use SASS (which I really recommend), follow this basic `guide <http://sass-lang.com/guide>`__ to get a basic understanding of it.
+If you are not familar with SASS but want to use it, which I can really recommend, follow this `guide <http://sass-lang.com/guide>`_ to get a basic understanding of it.

 As explained in `Field Explanation <#field-explanation>`_, each theme must have a unique theme **identifier** - so open up ``info.json`` (from your themes folder) with your favorite editor and adjust all the fields properly.

-Next, do the same thing for the ``package.json`` file (this one is used by npm to install some libraries like Bootstrap).
+Next, do the same thing for the ``package.json`` file.
+This file is used by npm to install some libraries like Bootstrap.
 A detailed explanation about all the fields is available from `package.json documentation page`_.

-To install the stated requirements in ``package.json`` like, Bootstrap, JQuery and some other libraries just run the ``npm install`` command in the directory where the ``package.json`` file lies.
+To install the stated requirements in ``package.json`` just run the ``npm install`` command in the directory where the ``package.json`` file is located.
 Now you have set up the toolchain which is used for the Aurora theme.

 Toolchain Commands